-The first step in determining a person's income tax liability in respect of the disposal of shares is to determine whether the amount received or accrued is of a capital or revenue nature.
-Any amount received or accrued of a capital nature is specifically excluded from a person's "gross income" as defined in section 1.
+The first step in determining a person's income tax liability on the disposal of shares is to determine whether the amount received or accrued is of a capital or revenue nature.
+Any amount received or accrued of a capital nature is specifically excluded from a person's "gross income" as defined in section 1(1).